 With the support of the Toxics Use Reduction Institute’s Community Grants program, organizations have the opportunity to create and promote healthier communities throughout the Commonwealth by raising awareness and educating people about safer alternatives.
 The maximum award amount for regional or statewide projects is $20,000.
 The maximum award amount for local projects is $10,000.
-Funding is contingent on availability of program funds.
-Download the overview, guidance and application.
-Submit your application by June 17, 2016.
+The deadline for this year's proposals has passed.
+However, we encourage you to discuss project ideas with Joy Onasch now to prepare for applying for next year's grants.
+View this year's grant overview, guidance and application.

 - Community and environmental organizations

 We strongly encourage partnerships between two or many of these types of organizations.The partnerships should reflect a shared topic of interest that expands over a region or the entire state.